Curriculum

 Schedule and hours

-For the majority of the fellowship, the learning schedule includes primarily weekday hours with approximately 40 hours weekly.
+The learning schedule includes primarily weekday hours with approximately 40 hours weekly.
 This does not include additional time spent on didactic responsibilities.
+The rotations may vary with eight-to-ten hour days, five days a week depending on outpatient or inpatient schedule.

 You have exposure to urologic care in both outpatient and inpatient settings, including adult and pediatric care.
 The primary focus of the fellowship is on management of the adult urologic patient in the outpatient setting.